mhtros/phonebook/README.md

 # Phonebook

-A Fullstack application to manage a phonebook catalogue using Anglar 12.2.5 and .Net 5
+A Fullstack application to manage a phonebook catalogue using Angular 12.2.5 and .Net 5

 ![OS](https://img.shields.io/badge/OS-cross_platform-lightgrey)